joes1214/GuacosTracker/README.md

 # Guaco's Tracker
-This is my first major project using C# and ASP.NET.
+First major project using C# and ASP.NET.

 ## What is Guaco's Tracker?
-It is a ticket tracker.
-Guaco's Tracker features 3 different models:
+**Guaco is a professional at tracking support tickets!**

+Main features of this program:
+ - Utilizes Auth0
+ - Three different user groups exist: Employee, Manager, and Admin
+ - Each group can perform different important actions.
+Namely edit and delete existing tickets
+ - Every ticket can be given notes to give further context with every update

+TODO:
-* Customer
+ * Add Searching capabilites
-* Ticket
+ * Improve database functionality
-* Note
+ * Customizable settings

-All of these hold important information one would need to keep track and organize their needs.
+ * _These are all I can think of_

 ## Authentication
 In order to create a safe and secure login, I used [Auth0](https://auth0.com/) to handle authentication, authorization, and role management.